Information for jobseekers

 Supported Internships

 If you are under 25 years old and have an Education Health and Care Plan (EHCP) then you may be able to access a place on a Supported Internships programme.
-You can find out more about Supported Internships on our SEND page.
-You should contact your local college to find out whether they run an internships programme.
+Find out more about Supported Internships

 Apprenticeships

-The Government has introduced Supported Apprenticeships.
+The Government has introduced Inclusive Apprenticeships.
 There are now more flexible requirements for Maths and English so that more people with learning disabilities can access an apprenticeship programme.

 You will find more information on our knowledge pages but here are some links to help you find out more.